uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 .. code-block:: none

-   WIRELESS_REGDOM="US"</pre>
+   WIRELESS_REGDOM="US"

 If you are based in another country, use your two-letter country code instead of ``US``.

-To auto-deploy sites upon boot
+To auto-deploy Sites upon boot
 ------------------------------

-If you place one or more Site JSON files, or Site JSON template files in the correct place on the UBOS Staff, UBOS will automatically deploy those sites.
+If you place one or more Site JSON files, or Site JSON template files in the correct place on the UBOS Staff, UBOS will automatically deploy those :term:`Sites <Site>`.
 There are two places where those Site JSON template files may be located:

-* If placed in top-level directory ``site-templates/``, any UBOS device booting with the UBOS Staff will deploy the corresponding sites.
-It is highly recommended that the files be Site JSON template files that do not contain site ids or app configuration ids in order to generate unique identifiers on different devices.
+* If placed in top-level directory ``site-templates/``, any UBOS device booting with the UBOS Staff will deploy the corresponding :term:`Sites <Site>`.
+It is highly recommended that the files be Site JSON template files that do not contain :term:`SiteIds <SiteId>` or :term:`AppConfigIds <AppConfigId>` in order to generate unique identifiers on different devices.
-* If placed in directory ``flock/<HOSTID>/site-templates/``, where ``<HOSTID>`` is the host identifier of a particular device, UBOS will only deploy the sites on that device.
+* If placed in directory ``flock/<HOSTID>/site-templates/``, where ``<HOSTID>`` is the host identifier of a particular device, UBOS will only deploy the :term:`Sites <Site>` on that device.

-Sites or site templates will not be deployed if the device already as a site with either the same hostname or the same site or app config id.
+:term:`Sites <Site>` or :term:`Site` templates will not be deployed if the device already as a :term:`Site` with either the same hostname or the same :term:`SiteId` or :term:`AppConfigId`.

-The Site JSON files of the Sites deployed through this mechanism will, once the site has been deployed, stored in ``flock/<HOSTID>/sites/<SITEID>.json``.
+The Site JSON files of the :term:`Sites <Site>` deployed through this mechanism will, once the :term:`Site` has been deployed, stored in ``flock/<HOSTID>/sites/<SITEID>.json``.
 This gives the user a way of knowing automatically-generated credentials, for example.